erdeneryesil/NeuralNetworkCore/NeuralNetworkGui/README.md

 #### Attention
-Descriptions of the files in sample directory are below.
+Descriptions of the files in <a href="https://github.com/erdeneryesil/NeuralNetworkCore/tree/master/NeuralNetworkGui/sample">sample</a> directory are below.

 - <b>insurance 			:</b>  The file that we created previously and where the properties and parameters of the artificial neural network are stored.
 This artificial neural network has not been trained yet.<br />